GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/dry-code-for-blocks-in-javascript-and-php/en.md

 _(This code works for Webpack v4; for v5, we must use [Asset Modules](https://webpack.js.org/guides/asset-modules/) instead.)_

-Then, we can place the GraphQL query inside a `.gql` file:
+Next, we place the GraphQL query inside a `.gql` file:

 ```gql
 # File graphql-documents/fetch-posts-with-author.gql